MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Set-AzureRemoteAppVNet.md

 # Set-AzureRemoteAppVNet

 ## SYNOPSIS
-Sets the properties of an azure_2 RemoteApp virtual network.
+Sets the properties of an Azure RemoteApp virtual network.

 ## SYNTAX